CGNT Investors Have Opportunity to Lead Cognyte Software Ltd. Securities Fraud Lawsuit

-LOS ANGELES, March 31, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Cognyte Software Ltd. ("Cognyte" or the "Company") (NASDAQ: CGNT).
+BENSALEM, Pa., April 4, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Cognyte Software Ltd. ("Cognyte" or the "Company") (NASDAQ: CGNT).

 Class Period: February 2, 2021 – June 28, 2022